bwat47/joplin-wrapped-line-indent/README.md

 The plugin skips fenced and indented code blocks.

+### Compatibility

-Works with/without Joplin's render markup enabled and whether you're using tabs/spaces for Indentation.
+- Works with/without Joplin's render markup enabled.
+- Works whether you're using tabs or spaces for Indentation (or mixed tabs/spaces).
+- Works with proportional fonts.

 ### Screenshot example